bampli/doc/docs/content/posts/p&q-factory.md

 \end{gathered}
 {{< /katex >}}

-As shown in the top of the diagram, RM1 enters Stage A, takes 15 minutes processing, then goes to Stage C for 10 minutes and ends in Stage D, which assembles product P with P-Part.
+As shown in the top of the diagram, RM1 enters Worker A, takes 15 minutes processing, then goes to Worker C for 10 minutes and ends in Worker D, which assembles product P with purchased P-Part.

-The middle flow starts with RM2 being processed in Stage B for 15 minutes, continuing to Stage C for 5 minutes and reaching both assembly steps D. This central flow is used in both P and Q fabrication.
+The middle flow starts with RM2 being processed in Worker B for 15 minutes, continuing to Worker C for 5 minutes and reaching both assembly steps D. This central flow is used in both P and Q fabrication.
 To manufacture one of each, it is necessary to process RM2 twice through B and C.

-Lastly, RM3 spends 10 minutes in Stage A, then is processed for 15 minutes in Stage B and goes to Q assembly at Stage D. P&Q mounting Stages D are processed in respectively 15 and 5 minutes.
+Lastly, RM3 spends 10 minutes in Worker A, then is processed for 15 minutes in Worker B and goes to Q assembly Worker D. Assembly Worker D processes P and Q in respectively 15 and 5 minutes.

 ## What is the net profit of the P&Q Factory?